Patrick Syring: Background

+Syring was born into a large Catholic family in Toledo, Ohio, and graduated from the University of Notre Dame in 1979 and the Walsh School of Foreign Service at Georgetown University in 1981.
+He is gay.
 From 1993 to 2002 or 2003 (official records vary) Syring served as a consular/commercial officer in Beirut, Lebanon, Buenos Aires, Argentina, and Frankfurt, Germany.
 After the 9/11 attacks, he began circling "country of birth" and writing the letter "T" on visa applications from people of Middle Eastern descent.
 Two applications were returned by mail with the word "terrorist" written on the envelope.
 When confronted, he told a supervisor that "applicants supported terrorism solely by virtue of the fact that they were citizens of certain countries."
 He also began sending trolling emails from his personal account.
 He finally accepted "voluntarily curtailment," ending his consular career.
 He was posted to the Bureau of Economic and Business Affairs, Office of Economic Policy Analysis at the United States Department of State.

 Syring retired from the State Department in July 2007.
 Syring's retirement concluded a career of nearly 26 years at the State Department.